Androgen insensitivity syndrome

 Patients can often present with primary amenorrhoea.

 Affected individuals are genotypically male with a 46XY karyotype but with a female phenotype (male pseudohermaphroditism).
 Individuals often have bilateral cryptorchidism.
 The undescended testes often produce oestradiol.
-There may be blind ending vagina.
+There may be a blind-ending vagina.

 Thought to carry an X linked recessive inheritance 3 where multiple mutations in the androgen receptor (AR) gene has been localized to the long arm of the X chromosome (i.e. Xq11-13).